Chapter 1: I am Awake

 "So, what now, Evie?
 What’s the point of this?"

-“That is where everything begins.”
+"This is where everything begins."

 Outside, the city slept on, unknowing.